OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/aisp/Balances.md

 ### Notes

 * Multiple balances may be returned (each with a different value for Type) for an account.
 This is for ASPSPs that show multiple balances in their online channels.
-* The CreditLine section may be repeated as multiple credit lines maSy be included in an available balance.
+* The CreditLine section may be repeated as multiple credit lines may be included in an available balance.
 * A DateTime element has been used instead of a complex choice element of Date and DateTime.
 Where time elements do not exist in ASPSP systems, the time portion of the DateTime element will be defaulted to 00:00:00+00:00.

 ### Permission Codes